Pylons/pyramid/docs/narr/views.rst

    <renderer
       name=".zpt"
-      factory="repoze.bfg.chameleon_zpt.renderer_factory"/>
+      factory="pyramid.chameleon_zpt.renderer_factory"/>

-After you do this, :mod:`repoze.bfg` will treat templates ending in both the ``.pt`` and ``.zpt`` filename extensions as Chameleon ZPT templates.
+After you do this, :mod:`pyramid` will treat templates ending in both the ``.pt`` and ``.zpt`` filename extensions as Chameleon ZPT templates.